codio-c5/C5-im/.guides/content/Instructional-Elements-efe2.md

 ||| growthhack
-**Growth Hacks:**  Contain thought experiment content with critical thinking questions related to the topic.
-Growth Hacks are not auto graded and need to be reviewed and assessed by the instructor.
+**Growth Hacks:** Designed to get students engaged in the issues, Growth Hacks are thought experiments for students with critical thinking questions related to the topic.
 |||

 ||| meetups
 **Meetups:**  Problem-solving or synthesis discussion questions that ideal for small group interaction and presentation of findings to the larger group.

 **Example:** *Divide into pairs and small groups.
-Brainstorm for five minute about creative ways to make a secure channel in your school.
+Brainstorm for five minutes about creative ways to make a secure channel in your school.
 Share your ideas with the class.*
 |||

 |||definition
-**Definition:**  Provides a definition of key terms.
+**Definition:**  Highlights definitions of key terms.
 |||

 |||create